 At the weekend, speaker of the House Nancy Pelosi, a Democrat, said she would be seeking to bring impeachment proceedings against the President.
 In a letter to lawmakers, Pelosi insisted that the President "represents an imminent threat" and, as such, colleagues must "act with urgency" in getting behind the calls to impeach.

 “The horror of the ongoing assault on our democracy perpetrated by this President is intensified," she wrote, "and so is the immediate need for action".

-Pelosi has called on Vice President Mike Pence to invoke the 25th Ammendment and declare Trump unfit for office.
+Pelosi has called on Vice President Mike Pence to invoke the 25th Amendment and declare Trump unfit for office.

 While there is no indication Pence will oblige, several Republican lawmakers have expressed their support for the call.
 Republican Senator Pat Toomey said that not only should the president resign, but that he should face "criminal liability".